rrcobb/crafting-interpreters/README.md

 Notes:
 - jlox-java Expr subclasses implement the Visitor pattern, so that e.g. AstPrinter can implement for each type but dispatch to the correct version with a type signature that uses a Generic.
 - In Rust, we don't need to do this - all the 'subclasses' will just impl a trait, so a function can just accept a type with that trait - see https://blog.rust-lang.org/2015/05/11/traits.html

+Actually, seems like my traits knowledge is too weak, so made the visitor pattern anyway.
+It could be because I can't quite see how to do the types right for Expr, but w/e it's working okay now.

+Broken: ast_generator.rs
+working, ish: expr.rs, ast_printer.rs

+// TODO: translate ch.
+6 into rust
+// parser.rs + some changes to main / lox